Bitch Perfect

-"Bitch Perfect" is the second episode of the eighth season of RuPaul's Drag Race.
-The episode's main challenge is a Rusical (musical theatre) inspired by Pitch Perfect.
-Ester Dean and Lucian Piane are guest judges, and Jamal Sims is the guest choreographer.
+"Bitch Perfect" is the second episode of the eighth season of the American television series RuPaul's Drag Race.
+It originally aired on March 14, 2016.
+The episode's main challenge tasks the contestants with performing choreography in a sketch inspired by Pitch Perfect.
+Ester Dean, Lucian Piane, and Jamal Sims are guest judges.
+Chi Chi DeVayne wins the main challenge.
+Dax ExclamationPoint and Laila McQueen place in the bottom and are both eliminated from the competition after a lip-sync contest to "I Will Survive" by Gloria Gaynor.

 Episode

-Ester Dean (left) and Lucian Piane (right) are guest judges on the episode.
+Ester Dean (left, pictured in 2017) and Lucian Piane (right, pictured in 2009) are guest judges.